 However, even between them, certain characteristics make some more formal than others.

 You might know the names, but it is just as important to note what they are, what makes them that and how to identify them.

 In this article, we will be comparing oxford vs derby and then brogues, to understand their differences and similarities.

 An Oxford shoe refers to any shoe where the space between shoelace eyelets are made to form a ‘V’ shape.
 This means that the shoelace eyelet tabs are sewn together under a vamp (the top of the shoe).

 Let’s look at it this way; if formal shoes were artists, Oxfords would be the Picasso.
 These shoes are about as formal as you can get.

 Oxfords, or Richelieu, as they are called in France, were originally referred to as Balmorals, as they are still called in the United States.
-However, they became known as Oxfords after they gained popularity at Oxford University.
+They became known as Oxfords after they gained popularity at Oxford University.

-The original design for oxfords was plain; which is the most formal version of the shoe there is.
+The original design for oxfords was plain (which today is the most formal version of the shoe).
 However, the need for modern styles has inspired a bunch of other designs to be added to them.